yOyOeK1/gimgkap/README.md

 #To use enhancment:
 perspective correction:
-open image or kap, click on correct perspective (it can be allso use as crop) drag and drop 4 cross as it is shown on top bar then click one more time correct perspective button.
+open image or kap, click on correct perspective (it can be allso use as crop) drag and drop 4 cross as it is shown on top bar then click Applay.
 Making kap file as describe on top "Using"